In this guide we share the absolute best hostels in Granada, Spain and a few more important things you HAVE to prepare.

 But all is not lost!

-In case you missed it, two of the hostels in this collection have a bar and great social vibes floating around.
+In case you missed it, one of the hostels in this collection has a bar and great social vibes floating around.

 Enjoy the organised activities and then continue the good times in nearby bars and nightlife.
 Sorted.